 C. elegans is an exciting model organism for neuroscience research.
 The worm’s body structure is simple but complex enough to carry sophisticated neural circuits such as insulin signalling pathways.
-The worm can process environmental cues through various sensor neurons.
+The worm can process environmental cues through various sensory neurons.
 It can sense or respond to temperature, chemical, electrical, and optical signals as well as mechanical and gaseous cues.
-The study of the worm’s behavior in the presence of these stimuli is very insightful in determining the locomotory mechanisms as well as the roots and origins of neurodevelopmental disorders.
+The study of the worm’s behaviour in the presence of these stimuli is very insightful in determining the locomotory mechanisms as well as the roots and origins of neurodevelopmental disorders.

 Through its inherent circuits, C. elegans can respond to mechanical, thermal, chemical, and electrical signals.
 The behavioral response of the animal in the presence of various stimuli provides a comprehensive phenotypic map of this model organism.
 Some of the behavioral responses that are of interest to C. elegans researchers are listed below.

 The short life span of C. elegans and its quick maturation (72 hr after laying eggs) turns this nematode into a suitable model organism for developmental biology and ageing research.
 Whether you are interested in investing the behavior of the nerve cells due to ageing, mutants, or neurodegenerative diseases or in monitoring the developmental stages of this nematode, microfluidics can be of help.
 Microfluidic chips have been used for long term culturing and monitoring of C. elegans with the possibility of precisely changing the media during the life-span.
 More sophisticated Microfluidics fabrication methods allow the extraction of eggs to ensure a synchronized population in the channel.
 Details of these microfluidic devices can be found in the reference section at the bottom of the page.